julie92208/data-analyst-portfolio/README.md

 Self-learning has always been a big part of who I am.
 Whether it was teaching myself photography, mastering post-production, or now diving deep into data analytics, I enjoy the process of exploring, improving, and building something useful.

-Outside of work, I’m usually absorbing new knowledge, organizing things (including spreadsheets!), or recently — getting surprisingly addicted to learning chess.
+Outside of work, I’m usually absorbing new knowledge, organizing things (including spreadsheets!), or recently — getting surprisingly addicted to learning chess, Azure, and Python.
 I love challenges, creative problem-solving, and finding joy in continuous growth.

 ## Skills